bright/new-www/content/our-areas/custom-software-development.md

 ---
 ## is custom application development a good fit for you?

-If your business needs an individual approach and flexible development process, a custom software development company like Bright Inventions will be a perfect fit for you.
+If your business needs an individual approach and flexible development process, a custom digital products agency like Bright Inventions will be a perfect fit for you.

 We help our customers throughout all software delivery phases: from ideation and requirements’ elicitation, through product design and Agile project management to software development, quality assurance, and maintenance.